-4.1.1 Nationally, councils continue to face extreme challenges with unprecedented pressures fuelled by high inflation and high demand for services - particularly Adult

-Social Care and Children's Safeguarding.
+4.1.1 Nationally, Councils continue to face extreme challenges with unprecedented pressures fuelled by high inflation and high demand for services - particularly Adult Social Care and Children's Safeguarding.
 Many councils have reported significant pressures in their financial monitoring reports arising from increases in demand for key services and higher costs particularly for provision of social care.

 - 4.1.2 While inflation is expected to reduce in the medium term, current indicators show that the economy will be slower to recover than was expected when the Council's budget was set.
-September 2023 CPI was 6.7% and October CPI fell to 4.6%, significantly lower than the high of 11.1% in October 2022 but still reflecting the ongoing pressure of increasing costs.
+September 2023 CPI was 6.7%, in October CPI fell to 4.6% and in November it fell to 3.9%, significantly lower than the high of 11.1% in October 2022 but still reflecting the ongoing pressure of increasing costs.
 There is no additional government funding to meet these cost pressures; although it is clear that councils need a long-term, fully resourced plan from the Government in order to sufficiently fund local services. - 4.1.3 Given these factors, early monitoring for 2023/24 indicated a number of variations from the approved budget, particularly relating to Adult Social Care and Children's Safeguarding where in order to meet the needs of residents, additional investment was required.
-Due to the Council's proactive and strong financial management, work was undertaken earlier in the year to identify efficiencies and additional income to meet the projected pressures at that point and the Medium Term Financial Strategy was updated at Full Council in July to reflect this. - 4.1.4 Unfortunately, Children's Safeguarding and Adult Social Care have continued to project further additional investment being required since July in order to meet high demand and manage market challenges.
+Due to the Council's proactive and strong financial management, work was undertaken earlier in the year to identify savings and additional income to meet the projected pressures at that point and the Medium Term Financial Strategy was updated at Full Council in July to reflect this. - 4.1.4 Unfortunately, Children's Safeguarding and Adult Social Care have continued to project further additional investment being required since July in order to meet high demand and manage market challenges.
 Similar pressures are being experienced by all councils nationally.
-It was very disappointing that the Chancellor's Autumn Statement failed to address the considerable pressures being experienced nationally in Adults and Children's Services - 4.1.5 Before application of remaining contingencies included in the revenue budget, the projected outturn position is currently expected to be over budget by £7.624m at year end.
-Making use of the remaining budgeted contingency and one off reserves identified will bring the overall position to additional investment of £2.843m being required. - 4.1.6 The Council has an excellent track record of strong financial management and Cabinet Members and budget holders will continue their work to manage budgets as effectively as possible during the remainder of 2023/24 including further actions to address the in-year financial pressures.
-Considerable work is in progress including - Accelerating savings proposals planned for future years, where possible, to deliver a benefit in 2023/24 - Strict control by Senior Management Team of all spend in the remainder of the year - Continued review of all reserves and balances to identify additional reserves to be released to bring the overall position within budget
+It was very disappointing that the provisional local government finance settlement announced in December 2023 failed to address the considerable pressures being experienced nationally in Adults and Children's Services. - 4.1.5 Before application of remaining contingencies included in the revenue budget, the projected outturn position is currently expected to be over budget by £9.438m at year end, an increase of £1.813m since the last report.
+Making use of the remaining budgeted contingency and one off reserves identified will bring the overall position to additional investment of £0.080m being required. - 4.1.6 The Council has an excellent track record of strong financial management and Cabinet Members and budget holders will continue their work to manage budgets as effectively as possible during the remainder of 2023/24 to address the in-year financial pressures.
+Work identified in previous monitoring reports such as accelerating savings proposals, review of reserves and balances, review of vacancies and strict control of spend, will continue to be actioned. - 4.1.7 Projections will continue to be refined in the final part of the year.
+While extremely challenging our aim is to continue to deliver quality services to the residents of the borough and protect critical front-line services.
+If the final outturn position is over budget this would be covered from a number of reserves which may include the Council's Budget Strategy Reserve.